shanmukh05/IA-for-AI-Hackathon-COGITO/README.md

 How to use:

-o Create a new conda environment (preferable)
+- Create a new conda environment (preferable)

-o Open anaconda prompt and activate above environment
+- Open anaconda prompt and activate above environment

-o Got “site folder”
+- Got “site folder”

-o Install requirements (`pip install requirements.txt`)
+- Install requirements (`pip install requirements.txt`)

-o Run app.py file, it will give a local hosting link (http://127.0.0.1:5000/).
+- Run app.py file, it will give a local hosting link (http://127.0.0.1:5000/).

-o Open it and upload audio file, you can see the wave form of audio appears on right when audio is playing.]
+- Open it and upload audio file, you can see the wave form of audio appears on right when audio is playing.]

-o Click on “predict” button.
+- Click on “predict” button.
 On left-top predicted emotion is displayed.
 On left-bottom predicted probabilities of each emotion are displayed.

-o Tech stack used: `HTML`, `CSS`, `JS` (Frontend), `Flask` (Backend)
+- Tech stack used: `HTML`, `CSS`, `JS` (Frontend), `Flask` (Backend)

 ### Highest score: 58.87663

-o Embeddings from openl3, KNN Classifier with `k = 3`, `weights=”distance”` and standard-scaler scaling before KNN
+- Embeddings from openl3, KNN Classifier with `k = 3`, `weights=”distance”` and standard-scaler scaling before KNN

 ## Future Scope

-o We can train the audio data with `CNNs`, pretrained audio models.
+- We can train the audio data with `CNNs`, pretrained audio models.

-o Model size can be optimized as well as speed using `GPU` and `RAPIDS` library
+- Model size can be optimized as well as speed using `GPU` and `RAPIDS` library

-o A recording audio option can be added to WebApp through which we can directly predict the emotion by recording real time audio.
+- A recording audio option can be added to WebApp through which we can directly predict the emotion by recording real time audio.